OldUser101/tars/README.md

 For the (currently fictional) plugin `c`, the `compile` transform could take various configuration options, such as multiple sources, options, and build artifacts.
 The only two required values are `name` and `transform`, as these are used by tars itself.

 The target configuration value `type` is reserved for future use by tars, and plugins should not put their own things there.

+Plugins are not limited to just the capabilities of Python either.
+With appropriate APIs, the Python plugin can be used as a wrapper to run other things on the system.
+For example, if you had written a plugin in Rust, you could run the binary with generated parameters.
+You could even load a shared library (or dynamic-linked library on Windows), and call functions from it.
+This allows tars to be extensible, and is the very reason it is so powerful.

 ## The name